Two Visions Of Hazel Woodus

 Kino Lorber Studio Classics headlines their late June Blu-ray release of the 1950 Michael Powell and Emeric Pressburger film Gone to Earth with its 1952 David O. Selznick re-cut and (mildly) re-shot The Wild Heart.
-Since the film’s rescue by the British Film Institute, the preferred Powell/Pressburger cut has been widely available on home video, including DVD, but KLSC makes the curious decision to advertise this new special edition Blu-ray under its Selznick-retitled title The Wild Heart, which became American audiences only exposure to the film until the original version was restored for international appreciation in the mid-1980s, as opposed to its initial release title (and title of its source material), Gone to Earth.
+Since the film’s rescue by the British Film Institute, the preferred Powell/Pressburger cut has been widely available on home video, including DVD, but KLSC makes the curious decision to advertise this new special edition Blu-ray under its Selznick-retitled title The Wild Heart, which became American audiences only exposure to the film until the original version Gone to Earth was restored for international appreciation in the mid-1980s.
 Both versions are available in their entirety on this deluxe Blu-ray, however, complete with feature-length commentaries on both the Powell and Pressburger Gone to Earth (1950) and the David O. Selznick-released The Wild Heart (1952).

 How there came to be two versions of the same film involves a complication of business and personal relationships between the film’s star, Jennifer Jones, her husband, producer David O. Selznick, and the British filmmaking team of Michael Powell and Emeric Pressburger, known (and credited) as the Archers.
 Adapting Mary Webb’s 1917 novel Gone to Earth to the screen, the Archers initiated the project through British Lion films, then managed by Alexander Korda, who would control distribution in the U.K., and David O. Selznick’s Vanguard Films, who would own the American rights.
 Somewhere between the completion of the film and its initial British release, Selznick became dissatisfied with the presentation of his wife Jennifer Jones in the central role of Hazel Woodus and, after a court case and subsequent ruling, exercised his right to refashion the film for its eventual American release.

-As for the films themselves, which, despite their opposing approaches to the story, play neither substantially nor dramatically different, the rural West Midlands drama set in 1897 — which was mostly shot on historically-redressed locations in Shropshire, England — concerns beguiling Hazel Woodus (Jones), a half-orphaned child of nature who endlessly roams the restless countryside with her beloved pet fox, Foxy.
+As for the films themselves, which despite their opposing approaches to the story play neither substantially nor dramatically different, the rural West Midlands drama set in 1897 — shot mostly on historically-redressed locations in Shropshire, England — concerns beguiling Hazel Woodus (Jones), a half-orphaned child of nature who endlessly roams the restless countryside with her beloved pet fox, Foxy.
 From her late Gypsy mother Hazel has inherited a handwritten book of homely spells and natural charms, while from musically accompanying her brutish, bushy-bearded father (Esmond Knight), a coffinmaker and harpist, Hazel has developed a haunting and otherworldly singing voice.

 These down-to-earth yet ethereal qualities, constituting an equally compelling personality (and appealing sexuality), eventually attract the attention of two very different men: first, the hounds-driving huntsman and local squire, Jack Reddin (David Farrar) — attractive, rough, and cruel — and later the somber-dressed country parson, Edward Marston (Cyril Cusack) — gentle, tolerant, and spiritual — the latter whom surprisingly proposes marriage, and is even more surprisingly accepted by Hazel.
 A domestic union of souls proves stultifying to the lover of outdoor freedom and white magic, and the still pursuing, more romantic Reddin soon whisks the newly married Hazel off to his stately lodge of roaring fires and heavy oak décor atop his bit-champing black steed.